torch-core/tep-vault-standard/TEPs-Vault.md

 - **`previewDeposit`**
   - **Description**:
     - Simulates the deposit outcome based on the current block state (callable off-chain via get-method).
+    - For multi-asset vaults, the specific asset to query can be specified in the config; if not, the base asset is used.
   - **Requirements**:
     - MUST return a value as close as possible to (but not exceeding) the shares minted in an actual deposit.
     - MUST NOT consider deposit limits (e.g., `maxDeposit`); assumes deposit succeeds.
     - MUST include deposit fees, ensuring integrators are aware of them.
     - MUST NOT revert due to vault-specific global limits but MAY revert for other conditions that would cause deposit to revert.
     - Differences between `convertToShares` and `previewDeposit` indicate slippage or other losses.
+    - For multi-asset vaults, SHOULD handle previews via config if needed.
   - **Input**:
     | Field           | Type              | Description |
     |-----------------|-------------------|-------------|